Skip to main content

 Message event filters allow you to filter users based on their interaction with one of your messaging channels within a certain window.

-First select the messaging channel you want to filter on, then specify the action that you want to track for that channel and whether the user has or has not performed that action.
-You can specify a minimum, maximum, or exact number of time the user must have performed the action in order to qualify, as well as a time window ranging from the last 24 hour to the last 90 days in which they must have performed or not performed the action.
-See below for a list of available trackable interactions for each channel:
+First select the messaging channel you want to filter on, then specify the action to track and whether the user has or has not performed that action.
+You can specify a minimum, maximum, or exact number of times the user must have performed the action, as well as a time window ranging from the last 24 hours to the last 90 days.
+Use the between option to define a custom start and end range (in days ago).
+Trackable interactions by channel:

 ChannelTrackable Interactions